wireapp/wire-webapp/README.md

 ![Production Release Step 1](./docs/release/prod-release-step-1.png)

+**Pro Tip:** If you are not sure which is the latest commit on our RC build, you can checkout: https://wire-webapp-rc.zinfra.io/commit

 2. Create a pull request from the newly created branch into our "prod" branch:

 ![Production Release Step 2](./docs/release/prod-release-step-2.png)